I've just been told I have blood cancer

 Symptoms of infection

-If you think you have symptoms of an infection, you should contact your medical team or GP straight away.
+If you think you have symptoms of an infection, you should contact your hospital team or GP straight away.
 Symptoms include:

 - frequent watery poos (diarrhoea)